Jotunheimen: Climate, glaciers and permafrost

+The MAAT of -3.5 °C indicates areas with occurrences of widespread mountain permafrost.
+Thus, permafrost existis in large parts of Jotunheimen due its more continental climate.

+Since the 1980s, the Jotunheimen area has got increased scientific interest from geologists and geomorphologists due to its climate creating periglacial landforms and widespread and often thick permafrost occurrences.
+A first comprehensive study on mountain permafrost in Scandinavia was published in 1982.
+Today, these findings are confirmed at various places, and Juvvasshøi, Juvasshytta and Galdhøi are preferred areas for scientific periglacial research due to yearround good logistic conditions compared with arctic areas.

 Jotunheimen National Park

 Jotunheimen contains Jotunheimen National Park, which was established in 1980 and covers an area of 1151 km2.
 The Hurrungane mountain range is also inside the national park with the sharpest peaks in Jotunheimen.
 Adjacent to the national park border is Utladalen Nature Reserve which covers the Utladalen valley and the mountain Falketind, amongst others.